apigrate/dao/README.md

 #### Count

 Simplest form of query.
-Retrieves a count rows from DB matching the filter object.
+Retrieves a count rows from DB matching the query object.

 ```javascript
 //Search for customers where status='active' and city='Chicago'